GeoscienceAustralia/ptha/misc/WA_2025_2027/kalbarri_2_onslow/swals/README.md

 # Exploratory model covering the full Kalbarri to Onslow region

-This is not as up-to-date as some subsequent models in the region, but was used to de-risk the analysis and to test the tidal adjustment technique.
+This is not as up-to-date as some subsequent models in the region, and lacks some key details (breakwalls / inverts).
+It was the first run, used to de-risk the analysis and to test the tidal adjustment technique.

 1. Make the model with `make build`